Kick (INXS album): Recording and production

 At the end of their two-week seclusion in Hong Kong, Hutchence and Andrew returned to the recording sessions in Australia with a handful of demo tapes, including "Need You Tonight", "Kick" and "Calling All Nations".
-Thomas knew the album was done when he heard the recordings, and organised the last portion of the album's production to be carried out at the Studio De La Grande Armee in Paris, France.
+Thomas knew the album was done when he heard the recordings, and organised the last portion of the album's production to be carried out at the Studio De La Grande Armee in Paris.

 While Kick had been considered as the album's name during the recording sessions in Australia, when the word appeared in a couple of tracks, a song of the same name was written in Hong Kong and it was chosen for certain.
 There was also the appeal that the word had four letters like the band's name.

 Certain songs that were recorded early in production remained close to their demo counterparts, while others were changed drastically.
-Originally, "Never Tear Us Apart" was a piano ballad having no orchestral structure at all; the song's original arrangement was released on Kick 25, the 25th anniversary reissue.
-The demo of "Mediate" was also longer; when Andrew first played its demo in the studio, "Need You Tonight" was playing in the background.
+Originally, "Never Tear Us Apart" was a piano ballad having no orchestral structure at all.
+The song's original arrangement was released on Kick 25, the 25th anniversary reissue.
+The demo of "Mediate" was also longer.
+When Andrew first played its demo in the studio, "Need You Tonight" was playing in the background.
 Upon hearing both tracks being played simultaneously, Nicholas labored to have the two tracks combined.
 Nicholas said in the band's official autobiography, "I rewound his tape and hit play just as "Need You Tonight" ended and synced up so perfectly that I actually thought something was wrong".

 The members of INXS spent the final Kick sessions contributing their talents on Richard Clapton's Glory Road, which was being produced in the same studio.